leonstel/leonstel.github.io/blogs/gmap3.md

 };
 ```

+`propToListenFor` is the param that is going to be listened to while the spread operator gathers all the exceeding params
+and assigns that array to `ifDefinedProp`.

+`map` over the `ifDefinedProp` array which will transform it to an array with Promises (Part1).

 Prop to lister for
 Spread, takes every exceeding param and gives back and array
 Array of promises: `waitIfDefinedProms`